Tutorial: Circuit-based Electromagnetic Transient Simulation: Equivalent Circuit Approach for EMT Simulations

 \subsubsection{Stamping IM equations}

-So far, we have discussed how to address nonlinear and differential terms at a component level.
-The next step is to learn how to add (or stamp) the terms corresponding to various component-based equivalent circuits into a system matrix (such that system-level physics is satisfied).
-We must also learn when to update these terms to obtain a time-domain solution for the overall circuit.
-We can stamp most components (except for IM) in the network into the system matrix following the MNA approach as described in Example 1.
-For IM, we will use an alternative approach.
+So far, we discussed addressing nonlinear and differential terms modularly for each component.
+We also learned how individual components are added to the system matrix.
+The next step is to learn how the various terms come together in the overall $Y$ matrix to satisfy system-level physics for the network in Fig \ref{fig:IM_dq_load}.
+We must also learn the updation of these terms for each iteration (for nonlinear elements) and each recursion (for each time step forward) to obtain a time-domain solution for the overall circuit.

+Let us begin with non-IM linear components in Fig \ref{fig:IM_dq_load}.
+We add them into the system matrix following the MNA approach described in Example 1 of this tutorial.
+We update the companion circuit terms for memory elements every instance we move forward in time.
+For the IM terms, we will use an alternative approach.
 If we were to stamp the IM circuit elements using MNA, we would end up with $\sim$ 20 additional nodes and corresponding equations for each IM we encounter in the network (refer to Fig. \ref{fig:IM_equi_circuit}).
-Therefore, to reduce the dimension of IM equations, in this tutorial, we will instead use a combination of Kirchhoff Voltage Law (KVL)-based constraints and KCL-based nodal constraints to stamp the IM model's equivalent circuit elements.
-With this approach, we will stamp the equations corresponding to electrical sub-circuits (i through iv in Fig. \ref{fig:IM_equi_circuit}) in 4 new rows of the system matrix $Y$ following KVL-based loop constraints.
-Specifically, for each electrical sub-circuit in Fig. \ref{fig:IM_equi_circuit}, moving from left to right, we will add stamps (for voltages) for each element such that the net sum of voltages in the loop is equal to zero.
-For the mechanical part (no. (v) in Fig. \ref{fig:IM_equi_circuit}), we will add terms to matrix $Y$ for various elements (including linearized $T_E$ and companion circuits $\frac{\partial \omega_r}{\partial t}$) following KCL-based nodal constraint.
-With this approach, we only add five new variables and corresponding rows for each instance of IM (instead of $\omega_r$).
+Therefore, to reduce the dimension of IM equations, in this tutorial, we instead used a combination of Kirchhoff Voltage Law (KVL)-based loop constraints and KCL-based nodal constraints to stamp the IM model's equivalent circuit elements.
+With this approach, we will stamp the equations for electrical sub-circuits (i through iv in Fig. \ref{fig:IM_equi_circuit}) in 4 new rows of the system matrix $Y$ following KVL-based loop constraints.
+Specifically, for each electrical sub-circuit in Fig. \ref{fig:IM_equi_circuit} and \eqref{eq:IM_i}-\eqref{eq:IM_iv}, moving from left to right, we will add stamps (for voltages) for each element such that the net sum of voltages in the loop is equal to zero.
+For the mechanical part (no. (v) in Fig. \ref{fig:IM_equi_circuit}), we will add terms to matrix $Y$ (including linearized $T_E$ and companion circuits $\frac{\partial \omega_r}{\partial t}$) following KCL-based nodal constraint.
+With this approach, we only add five new variables and corresponding rows for each instance of IM (instead of $\sim$20).
 The variables are $I_{ds}, I_{qs}, I_{dr}, I_{qr},$ and $\omega_r$.